 • The study of movement, proprioception, and inhibitory control

 This will be an intensive course, with both practical and theoretical material.
-There will be readings from Ted's upcoming book on developmental movement, and a great deal of practical exploration in every class.
+There will be readings from Ted's book, Principles of Developmental Movement: A Manual on Bodily Awareness and Control, and a great deal of practical exploration in every class.
 We will explore five key stages:

 1. Prone and supine, or lying fully supported on the ground